Frequently Asked Questions

 Are there opportunities to engage in research throughout the degree?

-Yes there are, during the first three years of the MBBS/BSc programme (which we call Phase 1a, 1b and 1c, respectively), we teach an integrated model of biomedical science and clinical medicine, with a strong scientific focus underpinned by our world-class research.
+Yes there are.
+During the first three years of the MBBS/BSc programme, we teach an integrated model of biomedical science and clinical medicine, with a strong scientific focus underpinned by our world-class research.
 Your education will be based on local and national health needs, addressing our social responsibility, and preparing you to meet global health challenges.
-During Phase Two, you will work towards your BSc by completing a series of modules and a supervised research project in a scientific/medical subject of your choice.
+During Year Two, you will work towards your BSc by completing a series of modules and a supervised research project in a scientific/medical subject of your choice.
 This gives you the chance to develop your scientific knowledge and research skills, as well as expose you to research and researchers at the cutting edge of the field.

 You have the following options for the intercalated BSc within Imperial College: